xyxxyxxy/exy/README.md

 ## Download

-Installers can be downloaded from the [latest release](https://github.com/xyxxyxxy/exy/releases/latest) page.
+Installers can be downloaded from the [release page](https://github.com/xyxxyxxy/exy/releases/latest).

 ## Requirements

+Discord client must run on the same machine as exy.

+### Discord settings

 Discord setting "Display current activity as a status message." needs to be enabled.
 ![discord-settings](resources/docs/discord-setting.png)